Beautiful Plants For Your Interior

 Click the Image To Enlarge

-Crabgrass is a hard annual grass that appears low to the ground and has many stems.
-Despite its appearance of thick blades of grass, crabgrass frequently avoids being cut by lawnmowers because of its location ‘close’ to the ground.
-Other tough annual weeds are usually unable to survive in high-traffic areas, but crabgrass survives.
+Hairy Crabgrass is a hard annual grass that appears low to the ground and has many stems.
+Despite its appearance of thick blades of grass, hairy crabgrass frequently avoids being cut by lawnmowers because of its location ‘close’ to the ground.
+Other tough annual weeds are usually unable to survive in high-traffic areas, but hairy crabgrass survives.

 Weed Type: Annual